Jezidmar/HumanActionRecognition/README.md

 This repo aims to replicate following methodology:
 ![Methodology](methodology.png)

-Here, I bring non official implementation of algorithm based on paper [Skeleton based HAR](inventions-04-00009-v2.pdf) .
-Coding is done in MATLAB and the comments are mostly on Croatian language.
-Along the code implementation, I added [HAR](HAR.pdf) file where I described the mathISH background of used methods, although it is as well on Croatian language.

-The files structure is separated in 2 folders.
-In Preprocessing folder one can find all algorithms relevant for implementing above mentioned methodology.
-In Evaluation folder the classification head can be found.
-I expanded the proposed approaches from paper to SVM & RF.
-For the reproduction of results, I can send the workspace from session.
+## Unofficial MATLAB Implementation for Skeleton-based Human Activity Recognition (HAR)

+This repository provides an unofficial implementation of a skeleton-based HAR algorithm inspired by the paper "[Skeleton based HAR](inventions-04-00009-v2.pdf)" (Croatian).

+**Key Features:**

+* **MATLAB Implementation:** The code is implemented in MATLAB with comments primarily in Croatian.
+* **Mathematical Background:** A separate document, "[HAR](HAR.pdf)" (Croatian), delves into the mathematical background of the methods used.
+* **Modular Structure:** The code is well-structured with two folders:
+    * `Preprocessing`: Contains algorithms for data preparation.
+    * `Evaluation`: Houses the classification head, including expanded approaches (SVM & RF) not present in the paper.
-I added the pipeline which is suitable for [MSRC-12 Dataset](MSRC_12_gesture_dataset.pdf).
-Other datasets used in paper are not publicly available.
+* **Dataset Compatibility:** The pipeline supports the [MSRC-12 Dataset](MSRC_12_gesture_dataset.pdf).
+Note that datasets used in the original paper are not publicly available.

+**Implementation Notes:**

-Because of the compute constraints, I used only first 800 frames from each video file.
+* **Frame Processing:** Due to computational constraints, only the first 800 frames from each video are processed.

-Dimensions of the Binary 3D boxes are subject to optimization.
-I experimented with 25^^3 20^^3 and 15^^3.
-All yielded similar results.
+* **Binary 3D Box Dimensions:** The optimal dimensions for the binary 3D boxes are not explicitly defined in the paper.
+Experimentation with various sizes (25^3, 20^3, 15^3) yielded similar results.

-I used first 6 instances of action for training and 2 instances for testing purpose.
-There is no validation set used.
-Only 194 video clips are being used out of 500+ available.
-With MultiThreading one should be able to overcome the computational challenges.
+* **Training/Testing Split:** The first 6 instances of each action are used for training, with the remaining 2 instances used for testing.
+No validation set is employed.
+This approach leverages only 194 video clips out of 500+.

-During preprocessing phase, use parametrization.m file in Preprocessing folder.
+* **Multithreading Potential:** The code likely benefits from multithreading to enhance computational efficiency.
+* **Preprocessing:** Refer to the `parametrization.m` file within the `Preprocessing` folder for details on parameterization during the preprocessing stage.

+**Availability:**

+The implementation and associated files are currently not publicly available.
+If you'd like to collaborate or explore reproduction of results, feel free to contact the repository owner.

+**Additional Considerations:**

+* Consider adding a license file to clarify the terms of use for your code.
+* If possible, explore providing a minimal reproducible example for users to test the functionality.
+* If you plan to make the code publicly available in the future, provide clear installation and usage instructions.